ChristopherAMyers/AmberFD_Documentation/docs/html/_sources/index.rst.txt

 This page is VERY MUCH under construction, and documentation (but hopefully not API usage) is bound to change!

-Thsi documentation is broken down into three parts:
+This documentation is broken down into three parts:

 First, to learn how to compile and use AmberFD with an OpenMM Python script, please read the :ref:`Introduction`.
 For most users, this will be all that is necessary